lbparticles/lbparticles/paper/paper.md

 # Design Principles

-We have chosen to construct lbparticles for accessability ...
+We have chosen to construct lbparticles so that it is as accessable as possible to the largest sicentific audience.
+Hence we have written the package in python as it allows for researchers to interface with the package using python as well as help maintain the code in python [@Rossum:2009].
+The main alternative choice we considered was writing the core of lbparticles in rust and using LAPACK for fast and maintainable code base with python bindings for researcher interaction [@Matsakis:2014] [@Anderson:1992].
+We went with keeping lbparticles solely in python for ease of maintaining with all current contributors.

-This is important for python, because it's a language built with object oriented coding in mind...
+The design and implementation of lbparticles was affected by the choice of python as the main language.
+This is because python utilises classes heavily, a object oriented paradigm, rather than a functional paradigm.
+This has lead to a heriarchy of importance in the implementation where a potential needs to be specific for the precomputer to be built and only then can a particle's orbit be determined.
+This is in contrast to a implementation where particles could be instatiated with their initial conditions and then place inside different potential to determine orbit.

-The lbparticles package is supported by the University of Canterbury interstellar objects working group ...
+The lbparticles package is supported by the University of Canterbury interstellar objects working group.
+For support and advice either reach out using email or the github repo.

 # Acknowledgments